rawerner/hacknashville/docs/weekend-overview.md

 ###HackNashville Schedule

 May 2
-6pm-7pm Meet & Greet(food provided)
+6pm- 7pm Meet & Greet (food provided)
-7pm-10pm: share your idea and form teams
+7pm- 10pm: share your idea and form teams
 *staying overnight is allowed but not required

 May 3